wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 *override* the `clean()` method implemented in `ModelForm`.
 This method is called upon before saving form data to a new model instance, and thus provides us with a logical place to insert code which can verify - and even fix - any form data the user inputs.
-In our example above, we can check if the value of `url` field entered by the user starts with `http://` - and if it doesn't, we can prepend `http://` to the user's input.
+We can check if the value of `url` field entered by the user starts with `http://` - and if it doesn't, we can prepend `http://` to the user's input.